Updated March 2023

 All travellers must isolate until a PCR test returns a negative result.
 If it is positive, they must quarantine for 14 days.

 All travellers, regardless of their vaccination status, may be subjected to additional health screening measures on arrival in Bangladesh.
-Furthermore, travellers with COVID-19 symptoms will be required to take a PCR test, and those testing positive will be required to isolate at a government-authorised facility for at least seven days until they test negative in a subsequent PCR test.
+Furthermore, travellers with COVID-19 symptoms must take a PCR test.
+Those testing positive will be required to isolate at a government-authorised facility for at least seven days until they test negative in a subsequent PCR test.

 Please note that the Bangladesh authorities may retain the passports of travellers in quarantine and will return them at the end of the quarantine period.

-Travellers arriving in Malaysia and testing positive for the on-arrival COVID-19 test are required to undergo a seven-day quarantine period.
+Travellers arriving in Malaysia and testing positive for the on-arrival COVID-19 test must undergo a seven-day quarantine period.
 However, they will have the option of undergoing a supervised RTK-Antigen test on day 4.
 If they test negative, the arrivals will be released from quarantine.